Stereotactic Breast Biopsy

 What Does the Exam Involve?

 Once the area is numb, the radiologist uses a biopsy needle to remove several small samples of tissue.
 Multiple samples are taken to ensure that sufficient tissue is sent to the pathology lab.
 It is important that you remain still during the procedure.
 The entire procedure takes approximately 60 minutes.
+Allow time to meet the radiologist and answer questions prior to procedure.

 How Long Until I Receive the Results?